saeed-sufi/travel-agency/README.md

   git checkout -b our-features
   // if you want a dedicated commit for the merge: git merge our-features --no-ff
+  // show a list of branches:
+  git show-branch
+  git branch -a

   ```

   ## npm